slonigiraf/whitepaper/slon/ENG.md

 Overall, this model has the potential to create a more efficient and effective corporate education system that is tailored to the needs and goals of individual employees.
 It could also foster a culture of continuous learning and development within the organization.

-## School and university education
+## School and University Education

 Education is lagging behind the changes in the world.
 Companies need new skills, and educational organizations don't have time to teach them.
 Often, education does not even know about their relevance.